dots-platform/dots-platform.github.io/_blog/deployment-dilemma.md

 # It’s $n$ times the work!

 Operating in a multi-cloud setting is challenging, especially when secure enclaves are involved.
 For example, AWS Nitro involves attesting to an AWS Docker container, while AMD-SEV attests to a kernel, neither of which support application-level attestation like Intel SGX.
 Recently, Signal allocated significant development resources toward finding ways to achieve acceptable application-level attestation and reproducible builds on multiple platforms, and this remains the foremost obstacle to eventual deployment.
 Once these issues are addressed, Signal will also need to allocate operations engineering resources towards handling the inconsistencies between the different enclaves offered by distinct clouds.
-While cross-cloud deployment tools like Terraform exist, they can only abstract away cloud provider differences for the simplest of multi-cloud operations, excluding more complex cloud-specific services such as storage and enclaves.
+While cross-cloud deployment tools like Terraform exist, they can only abstract away cloud provider differences for the simplest of multi-cloud operations, excluding more complex cloud-specific services such as enclaves.

 ![Cloud Enclaves](/assets/img/cloudenclaves.png){: width="972" height="589" .shadow .rounded-corners}
 _Cloud providers and their distinct hardware enclave offerings: Google Cloud with AMD-SEV, AWS with AWS Nitro, and Azure with Intel SGX._